JuniorTour/es6-mario/README.md

 # 🎮 ES6-Mario

-A web game written in `ES6` syntax and `HTML5` features, such as `Module, Canvas`.
+A web game written in ES6 syntax and HTML5 features, such as `Module, Canvas`.

-You can get a specific impression of the ES6 syntax and HTML Canvas Related API through this project.
+You can get a specific impression of the `ES6` syntax, `HTML Canvas` Related API and `Webpack` simple config through this project.

 Learned from [Meth Meth Method On Youtube](https://www.youtube.com/channel/UC8A0M0eDttdB11MHxX58vXQ) by [@Meth Meth Method](https://github.com/meth-meth-method) .
 Also recommend this channel strongly for you!